tytydraco/yessleep/out/Ive_worked_as_my_villages_apothecary_for_fifty_years_Two_weeks_ago_old_death_bloomed_from_my_home_soil.md

 He furrowed his brow.

-“Who’s Eli - “ he started, but in the blink of an eye, his expression swapped to one of recognition.
+“Who’s Eli - “ he started, but in the blink of an eye, his expression snapped to one of recognition.
 His facial muscles did not move - the change was immediate, instantaneous, impossible.

 “Oh!
 Eli?
 He’s back the other way.”